Dr Erick Giovani Sperandio Nascimento

 Biography

-Prof. Erick Sperandio is Associate Professor (Reader) of Artificial Intelligence (AI) for Clean Air Systems at the Surrey Institute for People-Centred AI, member of the Global Centre for Clean Air Research (GCARE) and Sustainability Fellow at the Institute for Sustainability, both at the University of Surrey, United Kingdom.
+Dr Erick Sperandio is Associate Professor (Reader) in Artificial Intelligence (AI) for Clean Air Systems at the Surrey Institute for People-Centred AI, member of the Global Centre for Clean Air Research (GCARE) and Sustainability Fellow at the Institute for Sustainability, both at the University of Surrey, United Kingdom.
 He is also Associate Professor at SENAI CIMATEC, Bahia, Brazil.
+Currently, he is the Programme Lead of AI and Sustainability, and has been teaching the Natural Language Processing, Practical Business Analytics and the forthcoming AI and Sustainability modules.

 He serves as one of the Principal Investigators at the Brazilian National Applied Research Center in Artificial Intelligence (CPA-IA) of SENAI CIMATEC, focusing on Industry, being one of the six CPA-IA in Brazil approved by the Brazilian Ministry of Science, Technology and Innovation (MCTI), São Paulo Research Foundation (FAPESP) and Brazilian Internet Steering Committee (CGI.br).